lilou9221/mcgill_team2_capstone/README.md

 All helper/automation scripts now live under `scripts/` to keep the repository root tidy:

-- `scripts/run_analysis.py` – wrapper used by Streamlit/CI to invoke `src/main.py` in a controlled environment.
+- `scripts/run_analysis.py` – wrapper script to invoke `src/main.py`.
-- `scripts/retry_exports.py` – requeues failed GEE exports (defaults to SMAP layers).
+- `scripts/retry_exports.py` – optional script for GEE exports (not required for local use).
-- `scripts/check_export_status.py` – quick status dashboard for current/past GEE tasks.
+- `scripts/check_export_status.py` – optional script for checking GEE export status (not required for local use).

 Call them with `python scripts/<script_name>.py [...]` from the project root.